Dr Christina Sadowski

-Rachel Goff – “Using co-design to develop innovative service delivery responses for families “falling out” of the family support system.”
-Doctor of Philosophy.
+Rachel Goff – “Using co-design to develop innovative community-based responses for families in South Western Ballarat experiencing challenges” Doctor of Philosophy.
 (Principal Supervisor)

-Kim Cooper – “The application of trauma-informed practice approaches with children in different out-of-home care options: impacts and outcomes.”
-Doctor of Philosophy.
+Kim Cooper – “The understanding and application of trauma-informed care by home-based carers in Out-of-Home-Care” Doctor of Philosophy.
 (Associate Supervisor)

 Azusa Umemoto - "Transition and career decision making processes among early school leavers."
 Doctor of Philosophy.
 (Associate Supervisor)